bonJoeV/C-STEM-Curriculum/LessonPlans/Exploring_Gods_Creation_Scratch/README.md

 ---

-# STEM Lesson Plans with Scratch Jr
+# C-STEM Lesson Plans with Scratch Jr

-Welcome to the collection of STEM lesson plans integrating **Scratch Jr** for various grade levels.
+Welcome to the collection of C-STEM lesson plans integrating **Scratch Jr** and **Scratch** for various grade levels.
 Each lesson is designed to combine coding education with faith-based learning, encouraging students to explore technology responsibly and creatively.

 ## Lesson Plans